jwnwilson/hexrepo/README.md

             - listen to changes in backend/libs and backend/projects only
             - Setup db migration
             - Setup deployment
+            - Matrix of projects / libs to parallelise
+            - Have check in deployment and pass that run if no files changed to trigger deployment
     - Setup infra for projects
         - Update template and verify destroy / rebuild
     - Add ability to update project from template